 Consider lender requirements

 Minimum coverage does not provide any physical damage coverage for your vehicle.
-If you want insurance coverage for damages to your car, you will need full coverage, which includes optional comprehensive and collision insurance.
+If you want insurance coverage for damages to your car, you will need full coverage, which includes optional comprehensive coverage and collision coverage.
 If you have a loan or lease on your vehicle, your financial institution likely requires you to have full coverage.
-You might also want to purchase gap insurance, which is designed to pay the difference between the cash value of your vehicle and your loan or lease amount if the vehicle is totaled or stolen.
+You might also want to purchase gap insurance, which is designed to pay the difference between the cash value of your new vehicle and your loan or lease amount if the vehicle is totaled or stolen.